WATERLOO | CHERITON SCHOOL OF COMPUTER SCIENCE

 The Cheriton School of Computer Science is looking for exceptional students currently enrolled in a Computer Science program or related areas who have a keen interest in research and in pursuing graduate studies.

 Students will participate in a four-month, full time, research-based co-op term (currently remote due to COVID-19) to work directly with a faculty supervisor in a particular research area (e.g., Computer Security, AI, Human-Computer Interaction, Theoretical Computer Science, etc.).

-We are now considering applications for Fall 2021.
-Please see the Fall 2021 project descriptions that are available in the “Potential Supervisors” section below.
+We are now considering applications for Winter 2022.
+Please see the Winter 2022 project descriptions that are available in the “Potential Supervisors” section below.